Killua Castle, Clonmellon, Co.Westmeath

 It was enlarged on a number of occasions between c.1820 and c.1860 with the addition of various towers on square and polygonal plans, various two-storey extensions to the northeastern end and by the addition of battlements to the parapets to create a Gothic castle on irregular plan.
-It was gutted c.1950 but is currently been restored and rebuilt as a private residence (2004).
+The castle was last habitable in the 1930’s, gutted c.1950, but is currently restored and rebuilt as a private residence.

 A number of round-headed openings are to be found on the ground floor and three-light mullioned windows flank the main entrance to northwest façade.
 Main entrance to centre of canted bay on northwest facade with pointed-arch headed moulded stone surrounds and hoodmoulding, originally with round-headed fanlight and studded timber double-doors.

 A tunnel to northeast linked the castle to the walled gardens.
 Located in the centre of extensive parkland demesne with walled garden to northeast and variety of follies, lodges and an ice-house to grounds.